Settle–Carlisle line: Background

-As this date falls between the publication of the 1st Edition 1:2500 Ordnance Survey map and its 1st Revision, the impact of construction can be observed by studying those maps.

 Construction

-The line was built by over 6,000 navvies, who worked in remote locations, enduring harsh weather conditions.
-Large camps were established to house the navvies, most of them Irish, with many becoming complete townships with post offices and schools.
+The line was built by over 6,000 navvies, most of them Irish, who worked in remote locations, enduring harsh weather conditions.
+Large camps were established to house the navvies, with many becoming complete townships with post offices and schools.
 They were named Inkerman, Sebastapol and Jericho.
 The remains of one camp – Batty Green – where over 2,000 navvies lived and worked, can be seen near Ribblehead.
-The Midland Railway helped pay for scripture readers to counteract the effect of drunken violence in these isolated communities.
+Scripture readers helped to counteract the effect of drunken violence in these isolated communities.

-A plaque in the church at Chapel-le-Dale records the workers who died, both from disease and from accidents, while building the railway.
+A plaque in St Leonard's Church, Chapel-le-Dale, records the workers who died, both from disease and from accidents, while building the railway.
 The death toll is unknown, but 80 people died at Batty Green alone in a smallpox epidemic.

 A memorial stone was laid in 1997 in the churchyard of St Mary's Church, Mallerstang to commemorate the 25 railway builders and their families who died during the construction of this section of the line, and who were buried there in unmarked graves.

 The engineer for the project was John Crossley from Leicestershire, a veteran of other Midland schemes.
 The terrain traversed is among the bleakest and wildest in England, and construction was halted for months at a time due to frozen ground, snowdrifts and flooding.
 One contractor had to give up as a result of underestimating the terrain and the weather – Dent Head has almost four times the rainfall of London.
 Another long-established partnership dissolved under the strain: that of William Eckersley and John Bayliss (1826-1900), Bayliss continued the project until its completion in 1877.
 They were contracted to construct the 23 mi section from Kirkby Thore to Petteril Bridge in Carlisle.